-Where a legacy earth connection has been provided (PME or SNE), the WPD earth terminal shall be removed at WPD's cost prior to the energisation of the second supply or energisation of the electric vehicle charge point.
+Where a legacy earth connection has been provided (PME or SNE derived from a PME main), the WPD earth terminal shall be removed at WPD's cost prior to the energisation of the second supply or energisation of the electric vehicle charge point.
 Any changes to the customer's earthing system shall be completed by the customer at their expense.